You’re closer than you think to a career in tech. Our grads have launched rewarding new careers — you can too.View Our Jobs Report

 For most of her life, Aimee M. thought what she wanted was a career in the music industry.
 After school, she joined the industry, tested the waters, and gave it her best shot.
 Aimee started out as an assistant to a booking agent and was promoted to marketing, branding and partnerships coordinator.
 For a while, she stuck it out, determined to get a fair judgment of whether it was the industry for her.
 But even after working countless hours, she wasn’t seeing much growth, and certainly wasn’t seeing the growth she was hoping for.
 After making her decision to leave music, Aimee decided to enter a new industry and started a marketing position.
 It wasn’t ideal, but she was at least doing something different.
 Aimee was managing the back-end of the company’s website, which is where her coding journey began: she was introduced to HTML and CSS as part of her new job.

 Curious, she asked her brother about ways to continue her coding education, at which point he referred her to Flatiron School.
-She enrolled in Flatiron’s Online Software Engineering Bootcamp and quickly fell in love.
+She enrolled in Flatiron’s Online Software Engineering Program and quickly fell in love.
 Now she's an Automation Developer at Crate and Barrel in Chicago, where she’s passionate about her work, her career growth, and her future.

 In the interview below, Aimee discusses how she made the switch from a disappointing career to a passionate career with code.
 Even if your “ideal” job doesn’t work out, that does not mean there isn't an even better career out there for you.